zalenix/portaldocs/README-table.md

 ## Onboard a new extension

+Kickoff the onboarding experience by sending mail to <a href="mailto:ibiza-onboarding-kick@microsoft.com?subject=Kickoff Meeting Request&body=My team would like to meet with you to learn about the Azure onboarding process.">Azure Onboarding Team</a>.

 | Name | Location | Purpose |
 | ---- | -------- | ------- |
 | Overview | [top-onboarding.md](/portal-sdk/generated/top-onboarding.md) | Getting your team ready to develop extensions |